Skip to main content

 Pro Tips

-💡 Accumulator pattern: Initialize a variable before the loop, update inside.
-Great for sums, products, counting.
+• 💡 Accumulator pattern: start a variable before the loop, update it inside.
+The bedrock of sums, products, and counts.

 📋 Quick Reference